shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 10\.
 Install Dask on your cluster.
 The <a href="http://docs.dask.org/en/latest/setup/kubernetes-helm.html">official docs</a>
-have a good explaination on how to install a basic cluster.
+have a good explanation on how to install a basic cluster.
 Here is the command

     ::::bash
     $ helm install stable/dask

 The install gives a name to your deployment and you need to use this name if you want to upgrade or later delete your helm install.
-To validate if your install was successfull and your pods are running, use the following command
+To validate if your install was successful and your pods are running, use the following command

     ::::bash